TrellixVulnTeam/swahilipython_SCMU/Doc/library/pty.rst

 --------------

 The :mod:`pty` module defines operations for handling the pseudo-terminal
-concept: starting another process and being able to write to and read from its controlling terminal programmatically.
+concept: starting another process and being able to write to and read kutoka its controlling terminal programmatically.

 Because pseudo-terminal handling is highly platform dependent, there is code to